study-ORCATech-cloud/docker-labs/Compose/LAB02-VolumesPersistence/README.md

 - Basic understanding of Docker concepts
 - Completion of previous labs recommended

+## Important Instructions

+This lab is designed for hands-on learning.
+You are expected to:
+- Implement Docker Compose volume configurations yourself
+- Follow the TODOs in the provided YAML files
+- Test volume persistence with various storage options
+- Document your findings about how Docker volumes work

 ## Volume Concepts in Docker

 Docker provides several options for persistent storage: